dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-glossary.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/ide-git-diff-view-with-save.jpg" width="100%" title="The Git Diff View displays the previous version on the left and the changes made on the right of the Editor"/>

 #### Markdown Preview subtab
-The Markdown Preview subab renders markdown code in a .md file in your repository into a Markdown Preview.
+The Markdown Preview subtab renders markdown code in a .md file in your repository into a Markdown Preview.
 This is updated as you make edits to your code!

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/ide-markdown-with-save.jpg" width="100%" title="The Markdown Preview subtab renders markdown code below the Editor tab."/>